-The Marin County Unit Strategic Fire Plan is a living document.
-It is informed by the Marin County Community Wildfire Protection Plan (CWPP) and is intended to be reviewed annually with Addendums.
+The Marin County Unit Strategic Fire Plan is a dynamic, living document designed to evolve in response to changing wildfire conditions, new data, and best practices.
+It is directly informed by the Marin County Community Wildfire Protection Plan (CWPP) and is reviewed annually, with updates documented through addendums.